wp-cli/handbook/commands/cap/add.md

 # wp cap add

-Add capabilities to a given role.
+Adds capabilities to a given role.

 ### OPTIONS